aaronaquino/transitcat/src/README.md

-### Local Repo Structure
+### Local Repository Structure

-The GTFS Data is too big to be local, so set up your project tree as shown below.
-Note that you will need to create two directories for Data and Results (e.g., saving graphs and their associated data):
+The GTFS data is too big to be local, so please set up your project tree as shown below.
+Note that you will need to locally create two directories for Data and Results (e.g., saving graphs and their associated data):

 ```
 Project/